forcedotcom/ConnectApiHelper/README.md

 ------------

 Just copy the `ConnectApiHelper` class to your Salesforce org.
 The methods to use are `ConnectApiHelper.postFeedItemWithMentions` and `ConnectApiHelper.postCommentWithMentions` and the parameters and formatting syntax are described in the method comments.
 You can also refer to the `ConnectApiHelperTest` class for more examples.

+If you need to use API version 31.0 or earlier, be sure to use the ConnectApiHelper class that's contained in the `v31AndEarlier` directory.